andyblarblar/folding-at-car/docs/backend-api.md

 ## Endpoints

-### /vehicle/{VID}
+### /vehicle
 - Get - Returns an individual vehicles state if avail.
-Retruns HTTP not avial otherwise
+Retruns HTTP not avail otherwise
 - Post (body Vehicle) - Sets the vehicles state, or updates it if it exists
 - Delete - Removes vehicle, to be called when car stops computing